SwayaanTechnologies/reactjs/README.md

 * React is used to create modular user interfaces and promotes the development of reusable UI components that display dynamic data.

+`Define UI`

+The User Interface (UI) is the point of human-computer interaction and communication in a device.
+UI encompasses all the visual and interactive elements through which users interact with software, websites, applications, and devices to perform tasks, access information, or achieve specific goals.

+`There are two primary types of user interfaces:`

+`Graphical User Interface (GUI):` GUI is the most common type of user interface and is characterized by graphical elements such as icons, buttons, windows, and menus.
+Users interact with GUIs by using input devices like a mouse, keyboard, or touch screen.
+Operating systems like Windows, macOS, and most mobile apps use GUIs.

+`Command Line Interface (CLI):` CLI is a text-based user interface where users interact with a program or system by typing commands in a terminal or console.
+It is commonly used by developers, system administrators, and power users for tasks that require precise control and automation.
+Popular CLI environments include the Windows Command Prompt, macOS Terminal, and various Linux shells.

 `Why React?`